cdnbye/flutter-p2p-engine/README.md

 - Efficient scheduling policies to enhance the performance of P2P streaming
 - Highly configurable
 - Use IP database to group up peers by ISP and regions
+- Only use Datachannels and PeerConnection modules in WenRTC, which made smaller SDK size(< 2MB)

 ## Screenshot
 <div style="text-align: center"><table><tr>